dcramer/panelkit/README.md

 - Consider migrating to `home-assistant-js-websocket`.
 I didn't notice it when I started development, and its got quite a lot of functionality/complexity that migration may or may not be worth it.

 - Add validation for config so that it doesn't throw cryptic javascript errors when e.g. you pass an invalid `type`.

+- Touch controls are not yet well implemented.
+Certain behaviors are incorrect (scrolling -> creates a click-style touch event when it shouldn't).

+- Websockets are having some problems when the URL is pinned to home screen on iOS.

 ## Config